Memorials and Remembrance

 Students will ask if they can take a picture, using their cell phones, of the visit.
 The picture can be of a detail, the entire memorial or of themselves at the memorial.
 Remind students to be respectful.
 Students will then include the picture and write a reflection using the questions in the student guide and include an explanation of their picture.

-This activity can now be filled out directly on your computers – no need to print!
+There is no need to print this activity, as it can now be completed directly from your computer!
 To use the fillable function, be sure to download the PDF.

 Activities you might also like